fewieden/MMM-Modal/README.md

 ## Developers

-If you want to integrate MMM-Modal into your own modules, than please check out the developer guide [here]()
+If you want to integrate MMM-Modal into your own modules, then please check out the developer [guide](DEVELOPER.md)